sidlatau/flutter_document_picker/README.md

 ### Params

-Plugin has two optional parameters to pick only specific document type: `allowedUtiTypes` and `allowedFileExtensions`.
+Plugin has 3 optional parameters to help pick only specific document type:

 * `List<String> allowedUtiTypes` (used only in **iOS**)